 Public Health Practice focuses on preparing students to develop the public health skills needed to work in a variety of governmental and non-governmental settings including the local, county and state departments of health, non-profit organizations, hospitals, and community health centers.

 The Master of Public Health (MPH) in Public Health Practice is an interdisciplinary College-wide program that is geared toward students who are able to enroll in courses that utilize a combination of on-line, video conference, and in person teaching modalities.
 Students learn to work effectively as part of multidisciplinary teams to develop, manage and evaluate public health programs designed to address health disparate populations.

-Faculty in Health Services Administration have expertise in the following areas:
+Faculty in Public Health Practice have expertise in the following areas:

 - Program development, implementation, and evaluation

 - Clinical research, telemedicine, and epidemiology